Mercedes Azpilicueta has recently been working and collaborating with:

 Veronica Rossi curates the archive of Mercedes Azpilicueta.

-Lucile Sauzet is an industrial designer based in Paris.
+Lucile Sauzet is a designer based in Paris.
 She graduated from ENSCI-les Ateliers.
-Her work focuses on the notion of embodiment and takes shape through the use of soft materials.
+Her work focuses on the notion of embodiment and care.
+It takes shape through the use of soft materials.
 Her practice includes creating experimental objects and costumes and researching sustainable lifestyles.
 In 2017, she founded Flux Initiative, an experimental design studio.

 Vanina Scolavino (1976) lives in Buenos Aires where she works as a Graphic Designer.
 Specialized in editorial and information design, she has developed several editorial projects in a local and international level.
 Since 2007 she has established important collaboration with artists, institutions and galleries where she develops the visual and conceptual identity.
 Interested in the idea of art as a process, she considers editing to be an artistic practice itself.
 Vanino collaborates with multidisciplinary artists such as Luis Garay (dance), Eduardo Navarro (visual art), Diego Bianchi (visual art) and Eduardo Williams (cinema).
 She is the Editorial Director of artist’s Adrian Villar Rojas working team.